sfxpnwokeji/My-OpenCV-App/README.md

 ## Steps to setup the project

-Import the opencv module into the project and name the module 'opencv-sdk' Visit [here](https://www.quora.com) for guide to importing opencv into android project
+Import the opencv module into the project and name the module 'opencv-sdk' <br>
+Visit [here](https://philipplies.medium.com/setting-up-latest-opencv-for-android-studio-and-kotlin-2021-edition-259be404b133#:~:text=Open%20Android%20Studio%2C%20load%20your,gradle%20inside.) for guide to importing opencv into android project

 copy the .so files needed into the jniLibs folder of the facematcher module